kalviskk/GANsTraining/README.md

 * results5: model trained on 1680 images 600k steps lambda=100
 * results6: previous model trained until 1100k steps lambda=150
 * results7: previous model trained until 1600k steps lambda=150

+# There are also scripts used in dataset creation

+The code should not be used, since it is simple, but bad and ugly.
+The scripts did their job and I'm saving them just in case.